DaveDangereux/davevim/README.md

 - toggle diagnostic virtual text shortcut
 - zoom plugin
 - learn shortcut for or otherwise improve new file creation
-- add notifications to autocommands
+- add notifications to autocommands (to say that they've been applied)
 - possibly collect autocommands into single module
-- remap telescope close to match window close
 - style gitsigns
 - get telescope to respect project root cd
 - git diff tools